amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 Introduction
 ============

-Our client, the prime minister of Chulwalar has recruited our small team of SMU data scientists to assist in forecasting Efak (A beautiful flower unique to the region of Chulwalar) exports from his country.
+Our client, the Prime Minister of Chulwalar has recruited our small team of SMU data scientists to assist in forecasting Efak (A beautiful flower unique to the region of Chulwalar) exports from his country.
 He has provided us with historical, as-is flower export data, planned export